 MU-TH-UR 6000 – Alien (1979)

-MU-TH-UR 6000 aka Mother, was the powerful sci-fi computer name of the Nostromo in the 1979 sci-fi classic Alien.
-After intercepting a distress from a nearby planetoid Acheron, Nosotomo sets out to investigate the signal source.
+MU-TH-UR 6000, aka Mother, was the mighty sci-fi computer name of the Nostromo in the 1979 classic Alien.
+After intercepting distress from a nearby planetoid, Acheron, Nosotomo investigates the signal source.
 Mother receives Special Order 937 from headquarters.
 The order is a Priority One directive.
-To illustrate, it will “insure return of organism for analysis.
+To illustrate, it will “ensure the return of organism for analysis.
 All other considerations secondary.
 Crew expendable”.

 The Net (1995)

 A year after starring as an unwilling bus driver in the 1994 hit Speed, Sandra Bullock portrayed a cyber security specialist in The Net.
-She’s given a floppy disk containing a powerful program known as “Gatekeeper” – capable of accessing national defense systems.
-Bullock’s character becomes a victim of identify theft.
-Thankfully, she exposes the criminals by using their own computer while at MacWorld San Francisco.
+She’s given a floppy disk containing a powerful “Gatekeeper” program capable of accessing national defense systems.
+Bullock’s character becomes a victim of identity theft.
+Thankfully, she exposes the criminals by using their computers while at MacWorld San Francisco.

 LCARS Computer – Star Trek: The Motion Picture (1979)

-The Federation’s main computer on the starship Enterprise controls all onboard operations.
-The Federation uses cutting edge operating systems like LCARS (Library Computer Access/Retrieval System).
-In fact, the computer is so sophisticated it can power everything onboard.
-For example – teleportation and launching torpedo tubes to protective force fields.
-Furthermore, the computer’s maximum warp speed enables the Enterprise to “go where no man has gone before”.
+The Federation’s main computer on the Starship Enterprise controls all onboard operations.
+The Federation uses cutting-edge operating systems like LCARS (Library Computer Access/Retrieval System).
+The laptop is so sophisticated it can power everything onboard, from teleportation and launching torpedo tubes to protective force fields.
+Furthermore, the computer’s maximum warp speed enables the Enterprise to “go where no man has gone before.”

 Powerbook 5300 – Independence Day (1996)

 The 1996 film Independence Day was one of the most highly anticipated films that year.
-In fact, it became the highest grossing film of the year.
+It became the highest-grossing film of the year.
 Despite wreaking havoc and nearly taking control of the entire planet, the squid-like aliens were eventually defeated.
-This was because of the now famous computer virus created by David Levinson (Jeff Goldblum).
-Sitting next to him was his co-star Will Smith.
+This was because of the now-famous computer virus created by David Levinson (Jeff Goldblum).
+His co-star Will Smith was sitting next to him.

 Logan’s Run Computer – Logan’s Run (1976)

 In this post-apocalyptic world, humans live in a domed city controlled by a computer.
-When residents reach the age of 30, they must participate in a cult-like ceremony to be “renewed”.
-Logan, portrayed by Michael York discovers his own termination date.
-Consequently, he sets out to search for “Sanctuary”.
+When residents reach the age of 30, they must participate in a cult-like ceremony to be “renewed.”
+Logan, portrayed by Michael York, discovers his own termination date.
+Consequently, he sets out to search for “Sanctuary.”
 When Logan finally confronts the computer, he says there is no sanctuary.
-As a result, the computer is confused, causing it overload and explode.
+As a result, the computer is confused, causing it to overload and explode.

 Memotech MTX512 – Weird Science (1985)